mussa-shirazi-imply/imply-kubernetes/README.md

 # Introduction

-This repo to deploy imply enterprise on your laptop using kind kubernetes.
-Below diagram shows how the pods are deployed.
-Since this is dev setup we will only single pod for each service.
-For production the setup will look like different .
-We are also using ngix ingress controller connect to the imply manager and druid console.
+This repo is for deploying Imply Enterprise on your mac/linux laptop using Kind Kubernetes.
+The diagram below shows how the pods are deployed.
+Since this is a development setup, we will use only a single pod for each service.
+For production, the setup will look different.
+We are also using an NGINX ingress controller to connect to the Imply Manager and Druid console.
+Also the default implementation uses mysql for metadata. we will use postgress for store metadata.

 ![pod](./images/pods.png)

+* Bullet list
+    * Nested bullet
+        * Sub-nested bullet etc
+* Bullet list item 2

  ## Step1 : Create Kind cluster

+ Create the cluster using the default cluster name kind.
+For more information on how to install the Kind application on your laptop, check the

 create the cluster using the default cluster name kind .
 For more information [on how to install ](https://kind.sigs.k8s.io/docs/user/quick-start/) kind application your laptop